Can you think of a day when you felt utterly overwhelmed with blogging and content creation and the million tasks to do?

-There’s so much to do that somehow my brain decides to just….well…tune out.
+There’s so much to do my brain decides to just….well…tune out.
+Diagnosis: paralysis by to-do list.
+Is that a condition?
+It should be.

 Facing what seems to be too much to do, my mind raises a white flag and walks off the battlefield, surrendering in defeat.